We care for the protection of your account security. Here are some tips to hep you set up your account securely.

 - Go to the Service Settings sub-tab of the Administration tab.

 - Tap the toggle from off to on next to the Force 2FA under Security section.

 As the owner or administrator, you can use the IP Restriction setting to prevent users in your company from logging in to your Quatrix account from any unauthorized locations.
 You can specify the range of IP addresses (or networks) to allow connection to Quatrix both via HTTPS and SFTP protocols.

 To restrict IP addresses that have access to the account:

 - Go to the Administration tab and open the Service Settings sub-tab.

-- To activate IP address restrictions check the IP restriction checkbox.
+- To activate IP address restrictions tap the toggle from off to on next to IP restriction.
 See the screenshot.

 You must include your current IP address to the list before saving the IP filter configuration.